nackjicholson/aiosql/docs/getting-started.md

 #### Subdirectories

 Introducing subdirectories allows namspacing queries.
-This means two files for `blogs` and `users` can have the same query name defined but still make them accessible on distinct properties of the queries object.
+This provides a way to further organize and group queries conceptually.
+For instance, you could define blog queries separate from user queries access them on distinct properties of the queries object.

 Assume the _blogs.sql_ and _users.sql_ files both contain a `--name: get_all` query.